INM-1-FZJ-Cytoarchitecture/Process_Section_Fiji_Contours/README.md

 **Key points:**

-1. There is only one specimen name (Specimen ID) used everywhere—no separate “rootName.”
-2. The three‐digit ImageID links each Species image to its ROI and Outline files.
+1. The three‐digit ImageID links each Species image to its ROI and Outline files.
-3. Folder and file names must match exactly, including underscores and hyphens.
+2. Folder and file names must match exactly, including underscores and hyphens.

 ## 4. ROI Naming & Suffix Rules.
 ROI Naming & Suffix Rules